 While a ready-made swing space option that is likely to come with a snack bar might be an attractive option, rented swing spaces are often prohibitively expensive.
 These businesses also sometimes ask for fixed, long-term contracts that may not work well for relatively fluid construction or renovation timelines.

 At VESTA Modular, we specialize in modular buildings.
-Our world-class engineering and construction experts could handle almost any kind of building project, but we choose modular buildings because we believe they offer a unique solution to countless construction, architectural, design, housing and workplace problems, including the problem of needing temporary worksite buildings.
+Our world-class engineering and construction experts could handle almost any kind of building project, but we choose modular buildings because we believe they offer a unique solution to countless construction, architectural, design, portable temporary housing and workplace problems, including the problem of needing temporary worksite buildings.

 Temporary or permanent modular buildings, portable or fixed — you have to appreciate the flexibility that a modular building provides your company, school or business when you need a swing space.

 But what makes relocatable temporary buildings so attractive to a number of U.S. and global industries in need of temporary worksite buildings and other swing spaces?

 Below, we explore seven benefits that we think everyone can enjoy the next time they need a temporary space solution, whether it’s a swing space or something else entirely.

 A number of modular building companies, such as VESTA Modular, have a fleet of temporary buildings that are kept in supply yards all across the United States.
 They’re already assembled, located near you and can be delivered within weeks (sometimes less!).

 So should an emergency arrive, unexpected construction be necessary or you simply waited too close to the deadline to place an order, you can contact a modular building company to help meet your timeline goals.